 *Full Disclosure: this 5cl bottle of ‘Expedition’ was sent to me free of charge for the purpose of review.

 Smell: Honey, Salted Caramel, Treacle, Chocolate Raisins, Orange, Cinnamon and Nutmeg.

 Taste: Wonderful texture on the palate – thick and chewy – with Orange Liqueur, Caramel, Chilli Chocolate, Strong Black Tea, Pepper, Cinnamon and Oak.

-Value for Money: There is no doubt that this is a beautiful dram, but it comes at rather an extreme price.
-As a collectors item and one of only 600 bottles, it may prove a good investment, but it’s value in that regard can’t really be judged until it’s appeal at auction is established.
+Thoughts: There is no doubt that this is a beautiful dram, but it comes at rather an extreme price.
+As a collectors item and one of only 600 bottles, it may prove a good investment, but its value in that regard can’t really be judged until its appeal at auction is established.

 Quite how many people will purchase a bottle of Expedition with the intention of opening and drinking it themselves is debatable, but anyone who does so will be rewarded with a very nice dram indeed.
-Were it priced at a more reasonable level, it would likely have been amongst the sites highest scorers but affordability has always been at the heart of my reviews and as a result I’ve reigned the score in a little.
-What I would say however, is the quality of this dram rather bodes well for the eventual release of an Ardgowan single malt, once the small matter of actually building the distillery has been tackled of course.
+Its quality rather bodes well for the eventual release of an Ardgowan single malt, once the small matter of actually building the distillery has been tackled, of course.

 One thought on “Ardgowan ‘Expedition’ Blended Malt Whisky”